ivancristina/ivancristina.github.io/_includes/posts/2019-09-03-Jailbreak/en.markdown

 You'll se a **verbose** output of what's happening.
 ![alt text](/img/in-post/JB/Cydia Filza Installation.png "Verbose output")

 Once you'll read *Restart SpringBoard* just press it.
-After a respring you'll see your new tweaks or your new apps!
+After a respring you'll see your new tweaks or your new apps in action!
 ![alt text](/img/in-post/JB/Cydia Restart SpingBoard.png "Press Restart SpringBoard")

-And now you should see Filza installed!
+And now, indeed, you should see Filza installed.
 ![alt text](/img/in-post/JB/Filza Icon.png "Here it is")

 If you want to remove a tweak you installed, go to the *Installed* tab, open the tweak you want to remove, click *Edit* and then *Remove*.
 Even in this case you can queue more actions.